Click for a printable version of these terms and conditions for serving Prescribed Information.

 End of Tenancy Date means the date notified to The DPS by the Landlord on registration of the Deposit as being the date on which the Tenancy ends;

-Forms means all paper forms you must submit to us in order to use the Scheme including the Change of Landlord/ Agent Form, the Insured Deposit Registration Form, the Landlord’s Evidence Form, and the Tenant’s Evidence Form;
+Forms means all paper forms you must submit to us in order to use the Scheme including the Insured Deposit Registration Form, the Disputed Amount Confirmation Form, the Notification of Dispute Form, the Landlord’s Evidence Form, and the Tenant’s Evidence Form;

 Insured Deposit Registration Form means the form to be completed by the Landlord in accordance with these Insured Scheme Terms and Conditions and submitted to The DPS with the relevant Protection Fee;

 Insured Scheme Terms and Conditions means these Insured Deposit Protection Scheme Terms and Conditions;